Siege of Abu al-Duhur Airbase: The siege

-On 7 September 2015, rebels launched another assault on the airbase under the cover of a heavy sandstorm after at least one al-Nusra fighter blew himself up inside the base.
-That day, rebels captured Tabarat al-Khashit and its hill on the outskirts, forcing the government fighters to retreat towards the eastern gate.
-The next day, rebels advanced inside the airbase and captured the eastern part.
-Rebels began posting pictures of them standing in the base on social media not long after.
+On 7 September 2015, the rebels launched another assault on the airbase under the cover of a heavy sandstorm after at least one al-Nusra fighter blew himself up inside the base.
+That day, the rebels captured Tabarat al-Khashit and its hill on the outskirts, forcing the government fighters to retreat towards the eastern gate.
+The next day, the rebels advanced inside the airbase and captured the eastern part.
+The rebels began posting pictures of them standing inside the base on social media not long after.

-On 9 September, rebels captured the entire airbase.
+On 9 September, the rebels captured the entire airbase.
 The fall of the base was initiated after the Army withdrew to the outskirts.
 Syrian state TV conceded that government troops had "evacuated their positions and moved to another point".
 According to the SOHR, at least 56 soldiers were killed and 40 captured, while dozens of others are still missing.
 Dozens of rebels were also killed during the battle.
 The airbase commander, Brig.
 Gen. Ihsan al-Zuhouri, was among the government casualties.

 As of 10 September, 18 soldiers were known to have escaped the airbase, while the rest were either killed, captured or missing according to government sources.

 Aftermath

 On 18 September, 56 soldiers were executed by the al-Nusra Front and the Turkistan Islamic Party in Syria, bring the total number of executed soldiers in the airbase to 71.
 A total of 63 soldiers reached government-held areas, while over 40 soldiers were still missing.

-During the siege, the Turkistan Islamic Party and Nusra were accompanied by Abdallah al-Muhaysini.
+During the siege, the Turkistan Islamic Party and al-Nusra were accompanied by Abdallah al-Muhaysini.
 The Syrian government recaptured the airbase on 21 January 2018.